Incorporation process

 Private company limited by shares (LTD)

-- Fee of EUR100 (or EUR50 if the online incorporation scheme is used)
+• Fee of EUR50 using the online incorporation scheme

 External company

-- Certified copy of the foreign company's constitutional documentation and certificate/articles of incorporation and
+• Certified (depending on the jurisdiction of the foreign company, these documents may also need to be authenticated) copy of the foreign company's constitutional documentation and certificate/articles of incorporation and

-- A copy of the latest publicly filed accounting documents of the foreign company
+• A copy of the latest publicly filed accounting documents of the foreign company (translated into English, if required).

 If the documents are not written in the Irish or English language, a certified translation will be required.